SmileyChris/easy-thumbnails/docs/ref/webp.rst

 	  <img src="/path/to/image.jpg">
 	</picture>

-This means that must continue to keep the thumbnailed images in either JPEG or PNG format.
+This means that we must continue to keep the thumbnailed images in either JPEG or PNG format.
 Every time an image is thumbnailed, a corresponding image must be generated using the WebP format.
 We can use this short function: